Ancient road in Tarsus

-Tarsus, an ancient city known as the birthplace of Paul the Apostle, is now a major district center in Mersin Province, Turkey.
+Tarsus, an ancient city known as the birthplace of Paul the Apostle, is a major district center in Mersin Province, Turkey.
 The road was accidentally unearthed in a construction pit in 1993.
 The construction was abandoned and the road is now surrounded by mesh wire panel for protection.

-The road was undoubtedly constructed during the Roman Empire period and probably in the first century AD.
 The width of the road is 6.5 m The construction material is basalt stone and underneath the road a sewage system had been laid down which makes the road unique among the other Anatolian roads of the era.
 On the west and east of the road there are stylobates.

-There is a Roman road at the north of Tarsus, but it is not known if the two roads were connected during the ancient ages.